-To reduce energy consumption and enhance liveability and urban amenity, much of the current focus of strategic land use planning is to promote a more compact urban form with more concreted forms of development located alongside public transport and community services.
+To reduce energy consumption, enhance liveability and urban amenity, much of the current focus of strategic land use planning is to promote a more compact urban form with more connected forms of development located alongside public transport and community services.
 These objectives are understood and supported by the development industry.

 The UDIA calls for:

 - A whole of Government (State and local government) approach to achieving strategic planning goals with appropriate incentives available to both local government and industry working to achieve density goals;